-Aggregate Interest Balance at

-Amount Rate Maturity Oct ober 31, 2011 April 30, 2011

-\$105.0 million Prime +/- November 2013 \$ 76,437 \$ 47,539

-(3.0% at Octob er 31, 2011 and April 30,

-2011)
+(In thousands) Aggregate Interest Balance at Amount Rate Maturity July 31, 2012 April 30, 2012 Revolving credit facilities \$ 125,000 LIBOR + 2.5% March 2015 \$ 85,208 \$ 77,900 (2.75% at July 31, 2012 and 2.74% at April 30, 2012)

-On November 4, 2010, the Company entered into a new loan and security agreement ("Credit Facilities") with a group of lenders providing revolving credit facilities totaling \$90 million.
-On October 19, 2011, the loan and security agreement was amended to increase the total revolving commitment to \$105 million.
-The Credit Facilities expire in November 2013.
+On March 9, 2012, the Company entered into an Amended and Restated Loan and Security Agreement ("Credit Facilities") with a group of lenders providing revolving credit facilities totaling \$125 million.
+The Credit Facilities expire in March 2015.
 The revolving credit facilities are collateralized primarily by finance receivables and inventory of Car-Mart, are cross collateralized and contain a guarantee by the Company.
-Interest is payable monthly under the revolving credit facilities with tiered pricing at Libor + 2.75% or the bank's prime rate less .25% with no floor.
-The Credit Facilities contain various reporting and performance covenants including (i) maintenance of certain financial ratios and tests, (ii) limitations on borrowings from other sources, (iii) restrictions on certain operating activities, and (iv) limitations on the payment of dividends or distributions.
-The Company was in compliance with the covenants at October 31, 2011.
+Interest is payable monthly under the revolving credit facilities provide for three pricing tiers for determining the applicable interest rate, based on the Company's consolidated leverage ratio for the preceding fiscal quarter.
+The current applicable interest rate under the Agreement is generally LIBOR plus 2.5%.
+The Credit Facilities contains various reporting and performance covenants including (i) maintenance of certain financial ratios and tests, (ii) limitations on borrowings from other sources, (iii) restrictions on certain operating activities and (iv) limitations on the payment of dividends or distributions.
+The distribution limitations under the Credit Facilities allow the Company to repurchase the Company's stock so long as: either (a) the aggregate amount of such repurchases does not exceed \$40 million and the sum of borrowing bases combined minus the principal balances of all revolver loans after giving effect to such repurchases is equal to or greater than 25% of the sum of the borrowing bases, or (b) the aggregate amount of such repurchases does not exceed 75% of the consolidated net income of the Company measured on a trailing twelve month basis; provided that immediately before and after giving effect to the stock repurchases, at least 12.5% of the aggregate funds committed under the credit facilities remain available.
+The Company was in compliance with the covenants at July 31, 2012.
 The amount available to be drawn under the credit facilities is a function of eligible finance receivables and inventory.
-Based upon eligible finance receivables and inventory at October 31, 2011, the Company had additional availability of \$29 million under the new revolving credit facilities.
+Based upon eligible finance receivables and inventory at July 31, 2012, the Company had additional availability of \$39.8 million under the revolving credit facilities.

-The Company recognized \$88,000 of amortization in the first six months of fiscal 2012 related to debt issuance costs.
-The amortization is reflected as interest expense in the Company's Condensed Consolidated Statement of Operations.
+The Company recognized \$46,000 and \$44,000 of amortization for the three months ended July 31, 2012 and July 31, 2011, respectively related to debt issuance costs.
+The amortization is reflected as interest expense in the Company's Consolidated Statement of Operations.